decred/dcrdex/README.md

 strongly recommended as it is the easiest to setup and generally has the most up-to-date downloads.
 Pick **just one** method:

-1. Download the the standalone DEX client for your operating system for the [latest release on GitHub](https://github.com/decred/dcrdex/releases).
+1. Download the standalone DEX client for your operating system for the [latest release on GitHub](https://github.com/decred/dcrdex/releases).
 2. Use your operating system's package manager.
 See [OS Packages](#os-packages) for more info.